wp-plugins/jellyfish-backdrop/readme.txt

 2. Settings page, to set up default options.

 == Changelog ==

+= 0.6.6 =
+* Bugfix: Fixed error caused by missing settings introduced in 0.6.5.
+  (Plugin was broken for new installs, thanks to peckjon for pointing this out)

 = 0.6.5 =
 * Added ability to select which post types to allow slideshows on,